ihsotas0/Interfaced/worldbuilding/groups.pickerism.md

 where $n$ is the number of required Picker operations per second and $T$ is the time per Picker operation.

-### Rate of Change of the Absolute Picker Time
+### Rate of Change of the Absolute Picker Time and Death Rate

 The next task is to calculate $A'(t)$, as this is why Super-Choosers exist.
-The equation for the change in Picker time is simply,
+The equation for the change in Picker time is simply (ignoring the Harolds),

 $$ A(t) = \gamma D'(t)^{-1} $$